notweuz/FNF-OSEngine/README.md

 If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.

+If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

 ## OS Engine Credits:
 * [weuz_](https://github.com/weuz-github) - Coding
 * [nelifs](https://github.com/nelifs) - Coding and Design